yodrew/yodrew.github.io/_pages/darkness.md

 		- windows build up fierce heat when sealed with black plastic.
 It destroys the vacuum seal of dual or triple-pane windows.
 It even causes them to explode!
 The heat also damages paint and wood.
 		- black plastic looks spooky from the outside, attracting negative attention.
 White looks normal.
 	- black-white
+		- laminated agricultural plastic
-		- laminated agricultural plastic.
-Called "light deprivation" tarp, used in greenhouses and for "pit tarps".
+			- called "light deprivation" tarp, used in greenhouses and for "pit tarps".
 I once got some for free from an agricultural plastic supply house.
 It was the end of a 1-ton roll of 0.125mm plastic.
-It was still a huge amount.
+For them it was unusable.
+It was a huge amount for my purpose.
 			- easiest.
 And it is cool.
 Not in temperature, but it is appealing and satisfying to use.
 It is technology at its best.
 It's amazing stuff.
 White looks good.
-Use one layer for traveling.
+			- use one layer for traveling.
 Use two layers, white sides visible, for perfect darkness.
 		- lumber unit covers, discarded daily at lumber yards.
 They are big black/white-laminated woven plastic tarps for shipping.
 Graphics are printed on them.
 Rinse or wipe clean if necessary.
 Find punctures and patch them.
 Face/put/sandwich the black sides together, making white sides visible.
 - fabric
 	- black twill or similar tight weave.